 Reporting

-Found on our website, the calculator is a tool that can be used pre-campaign for new and interested clients to get an idea of the data savings can be achieved using SeenThis streaming technology.
+Found on our website, the calculator is a tool that can be used pre-campaign to understand the potential of using SeenThis streaming technology compared to conventional download technology.
 While the calculation and its assumptions are based on a large sample of historical data, there are multiple unknown factors affecting the results (e.g. the quality of the creative, the campaign's viewability, placement, inventory, budget, etc.), making it difficult to produce an accurate evaluation.
 In order to get a precise result, a campaign with a detailed measurement must be carried out.

 A/B testing